How to Buy

 Every Manifold license is a development environment.
 There is no need to buy some separate "objects library" because each Manifold license exposes the Manifold API.
 In fact, every Manifold license from Personal on up includes sophisticated development facilities as well, such as the Manifold Debugger, the ability to script in .NET or ActiveX languages within Manifold with full syntax highlighting (coloring) in script windows.
 Developers may also use standard development environments such as Visual Studio to work with Manifold objects.
 Developers create applications that utilize Manifold in one of two ways:

 - Standalone Applications - The classic way of developing applications that are then distributed to run locally on customer computers.
 Order one Manifold license of the desired type (from Personal on up) for each developer.
-Deploy the application to your customer by installing a Manifold Runtime license of the desired type (Professional or Universal runtime) with each customer.
+Deploy the application to your customer by installing a Manifold Runtime license with each customer.

 - Web Applications - Create your application as a web site utilizing Manifold IMS.
 There are many advantages of creating an application as a web application, not the least of which is that your cost of GIS becomes nearly zero.
 The requirements are the same as for an IMS application, discussed above.